 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

 The basic types of engineering controls are:

 Process controls which involve changing the way a job activity or process is done to reduce the risk.

+range of exposure concentrations that are expected to protect worker health.

 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.

+Chemwatch: 5522-40 Page 4 of 8

+Version No: 3.1

+Page 4 of 8 Issue Date: 24/08/2023 POLYMER Engineering HPA - Hard-Set Plank Adhesive Print Date: 25/08/2023

+Individual protection measures, such as personal protective equipment

+Eye and face protection

-Personal protection Safety glasses with side shields Chemical goggles.
-Eye and face protection Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- Safety glasses with side shields. - ► Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.

+Skin protection

+See Hand protection below

+- ▶ Wear chemical protective gloves, e.g. PVC. - ▶ Wear safety footwear or safety gumboots, e.g. Rubber

+NOTE:

-Skin protection ▶ Wear chemical protective gloves, e.g. PVC. ▶ Wear safety footwear or safety gumboots, e.g. Rubber NOTE: The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact. ▶ Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
-Hands/feet protection The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+- The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact. - Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.

+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.

 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.

 Personal hygiene is a key element of effective hand care.

+Body protection

+Hands/feet protection

-Body protection See Other protection below Overalls.
-P.V.C apron.
-Other protection Barrier cream.
-Skin cleansing cream
+See Other protection below

+Other protection

+- Overalls.

+- ▶ P.V.C apron.

+- Barrier cream.

+- Skin cleansing cream.